The Dauphin Island Sea Lab (DISL) began as a laboratory of the Seafood Division of the Department of Conservation and

 1980 DISL Summer Session held at Spring Hill College in Mobile.

 1986 Dr. Ken Heck hired from the Academy of Natural Sciences of Philadelphia as Research Coordinator with a mission to provide the foundation of a research program that was less dependent on member universities.

 1998 The Estuarium opens to the public to highlight the four key habitats of the area: the Mobile-Tensaw Delta, Mobile Bay, the Barrier Islands, and the Gulf of Mexico.

 2006 Second story addition added to Marine Science Hall.
 New addition named Wiese Hall in honor of a long-time supporter of the Marine Science Program at the University of South Alabama.

 2009 The Shelby Center for Ecosystem-based Fisheries Management and Mesocosm completed.

 2010 DISL acquires Research Vessel Alabama Discovery to replace the A.E.
 Verrill.

 2013 Estuarium opens Rays of the Bay tank on the outside deck.

 2015 Marine Mammal Research Center opened.
 Focuses on data collection and research of marine mammals including manatees, dolphins, and whales.

-2017 Estuarium opens new exhibit hall, Windows to the Sea.
+2017 Estuarium opens a new exhibit hall, Windows to the Sea.
 The technology-focused area includes a 500-gallon tank, interactive video wall, Sounds of the Sea, and educator created games.